Sports injury accidents

 Click on the following links for further details:

-The value of any claim will depend on the seriousness of the injury and its effect on your everyday life.
+The value of any sports injury claim will depend on the seriousness of the sports injury and its effect on your everyday life.
 So the Premier League footballer who retires from the game at age 21 may have a multi-million pound claim whereas the broken finger that keeps the fitness addict out of the gym for two months may only be worth two or three thousand pounds.
-Our job is to obtain the evidence to maximise the claim in the minimum time frame.
+Our job is to obtain the evidence to maximise the sports injury claim in the minimum time frame.